kr15h/ofxPiMapper/README.md

 [![Windows Workflow Badge](https://github.com/kr15h/ofxPiMapper/workflows/windows/badge.svg)](https://github.com/kr15h/ofxPiMapper/actions?query=workflow%3Awindows)
 [![OSX Workflow Badge](https://github.com/kr15h/ofxPiMapper/workflows/osx/badge.svg)](https://github.com/kr15h/ofxPiMapper/actions?query=workflow%3Aosx)

 Projection mapping addon for openFrameworks that runs on the Raspberry Pi.
-It is being developed and tested against the latest stable openFrameworks version (0.11.0).
+It has been tested against openFrameworks version (0.11.0).

 The project started as master's thesis project by [Krisjanis Rijnieks](https://rijnieks.com) at the [Aalto Media Lab](https://www.aalto.fi/en/aalto-media-lab).
 Currently being developed during free time.
 Please [donate](https://ofxpimapper.com/) to create more free time.

 Note on build status: GitHub Actions ubuntu-latest, windows-latest and osx-latest images with 64bit environments are used.
+To be reviewed.

+## Disk Image

+For those not using openFrameworks, there is a precompiled disk image available via [ofxPiMapper website](https://ofxpimapper.com).
+It works with Raspberry Pi up until version 3B+ (with the older BCM2837 chip).
+Given the recent growing interest in the project, some effort is being put into figuring out how to make the disk image to work on Pi 4 and Pi 5 (and Pi 3B+ with the more recent BCM2837B0 chip).
+Please [donate](https://ofxpimapper.com/) to increase the frequency and duration of these efforts.

+> **Warning!** It does not work on the latest generation of Raspberry Pi 3B+ with the BCM2837B0 chip.
+Make sure the Pi has the older BCM2837 chip when purchasing.

 ## Introduction